 How to charge your device faster

 The increase of battery your phone is getting each second is not constant.
 It depends on how much charge it’s receiving and how much it’s spending.
 If you’re playing games on your phone, your battery might not be actually charging.
-If your phone is receiving 1A and it’s using 1.1A at the same time, your battery level will be reducing.
+If your phone is receiving 1A and it’s using 1.1A at the same time, your battery level will be reduced.
 Yes, even if it’s charging.

 As I’ll explain better below, a great tip to accelerate the process is to avoid using your phone, especially when it comes to apps that consume more power.